 For shoes you wear regularly, a rack or cabinet with an open front allows air to circulate around your footwear while keeping dust from collecting on delicate materials.
 Shelving with open fronts also helps you keep shoes and boots organized.
-As HGTV’s collection of storage ideas demonstrates, an attractive storage cabinet serves a dual purpose because it “can also be utilized for decorative pieces, artwork and a collection of perfumes.”
+Consider placing a shoe rack in a convenient place such as the garage, entryway or mudroom where family members can quickly put their shoes away where they belong on their way

 Trees and peg boards that let you keep your shoes off the floor are excellent for keeping closets organized.
 But because anything that fits inside the shoe and distorts its silhouette can stretch leather and fabric uppers over time, these convenient items aren’t meant for long-term storage.
 Save them for running shoes, flats and other casual footwear you use frequently.
 To preserve your shoes’ shape, switch the way you hang shoes or the way you put them in pockets.

 For more shoe organization ideas, check out our post Shoe Storage Hacks for Shoeaholics.